eve-esa/data-processing/README.md

 ## License

-This project is released under the Apache 2.0 License - see the (LICENSE)[LICENSE] file for more details.
+This project is released under the Apache 2.0 License - see the [LICENSE](LICENSE) file for more details.

 ## Contributing